Wesswanson/Double-Servo-Robotic-Arm/README.md

 * An Arduino Uno with a prototyping shild and breadboard
 * A 9 volt battery
 * 3D printed and lazercut pieces, including a lazercut acrylic bace, four pieces to hold up the panels, two acrylic lazercut panels to hold the buttons and servo, and the two lazercut acrylic arms.
+* Wires, buttons and resistors, as shown in the wiring diagram.

 This repository will show how the design, coding, and wiring evolved over the first few weeks of the project, and what the end product was.